South Jersey man accused of starting a 15,300-acre wildfire is released with an ankle monitor

 Kling, wearing a dark green jumpsuit, spoke only to respond to Snyder’s questions about his ability to abide by the conditions of his release, including checking in with the court, charging the ankle monitor, and attending all upcoming hearings.

-Kling’s alleged accomplice, a 17-year-old, was being held on charges of aggravated arson and related crimes.
+Kling‘s alleged accomplice, a 17-year-old, was being held at the Ocean County Juvenile Detention Center on charges of aggravated arson and related crimes.
 Authorities have not identified the teen because he is a juvenile.

 Lacey Township Mayor Peter Curatolo called the blaze “the worst fire in the history of our township” and said residents were “terrified.”